-Anyway, enjoy these images.
-It is not said that I will be able to continue making many more.
-I was talking about "little problem" above, but it's been my big annoyance since I got here.
+In any case, enjoy these images.
+It's not sure I'll be able to make many more.
+My camera is failing me...
+I was talking about a "little problem" above, but it's my big annoyance since I arrived here.

-One of the electronic components of this modest compact Canon A95 must be dead.
-Nine times out of ten, when I turn it on, the screen remains black.
+One of the electronic components of this modest Canon A95 compact must be dead.
+Nine times out of ten, when I turn it on, the screen stays black.
 And the sensor only "sees" black.
-Even if I trigger it, I get a black rectangle...
+Even if I trigger the shutter, I get a black rectangle...
 I have to turn it on and off a good ten times to hope to see it light up, with no guarantee of success.

 For spontaneous photos, scenes taken on the spot, it's a bit damn.

-On the boat, in Phang Nga Bay, he deigned to walk.
-But then I left it on for the whole trip, not daring to turn it off for fear that it would go back to "black" mode for good, and it ate my battery in no time at all...
+On the boat, in Phang Nga Bay, it deigned to work.
+But then, I left it on, during the whole trip, not daring to turn it off for fear that it would definitely go back to "black" mode and it ate up my battery in no time...

-But I can't show you the well known, more spectacular view we take from the beach...
-When we saw the crowd disembark by speed-boats on the rocks, to trample this tiny tongue of sand, we preferred to stay offshore and head for other, less crowded islets...
+But I can't show you the well known, more spectacular view, that we take from the beach...
+When we saw the crowd disembarking by whole speed-boats on the rocks, to trample this tiny sand spit, we preferred to stay offshore and go to other islets, less frequented...